HY09-26/Wrist-Angle/README.md

    - Load the project `Wrist_angle_DLC`.
    - Analyze new videos using the `shuffle 11` model (currently the best-performing).
    - Export the results as CSV files.
-   - Check the likelihood values for MCP, wrist, and forearm keypoints (recommended: >0.6).
+   - Check the likelihood values for MCP, wrist, and forearm (recommended: >0.6).

 2. **Data analysis in Jupyter Notebook**
    - Load the exported CSV files.